mineek/trollbrek/README.md

 ### FAQ:
 #### Why jailbreak in quotes?
-Because it isnt a full jailbreak, it doesnt have Sileo / Libhooker for example.
+Because it isnt a full jailbreak, it doesnt have Libhooker for example.
 This is like the bare minimum.

 #### How do i install tweaks?
 You can install tweaks by using sileo.